Haeldeus/GastroToolsLauncher/README.md

-# CashAssetsLauncher
+# GastroToolsLauncher
- The Launcher for the CashAssets Application.
-Since the Launcher itself might be updated as well, this Repo is created to keep track of these updates
+ A Launcher for all the Applications, that were created for the Client.
+Since there might be future additional Applications, this Launcher is used to keep track of these Applications, as well as possible Updates for each Application.